-Facility rent expense for fiscal year ended 2017, 2016 and 2015 was \$1,734, \$1,670 and \$1,555, respectively.
-The Company's facility rent expense did not include any amounts charged from a related party during fiscal years 2017, 2016, and 2015.
+Facility rent expense for fiscal year ended 2018 and 2017 was \$1,752, and \$1,734, respectively.
+The Company's facility rent expense did not include any amounts charged from a related party during fiscal years 2018 and 2017.

 On February 4, 2016, the Company entered into a lease for its distribution center located in Chesapeake, Virginia.
 The Lease between the Company and Liberty Property Limited Partnership is for approximately 159,294 square feet.
-The initial three-year term of the Lease commenced on July 1, 2016.
+The initial three-year term of the Lease commenced on July 1, 2016 and is set to expire in June of 2019.
 The Company is obligated to pay approximately \$640 in annual base rent, which shall increase by approximately 2.5% each year.
 The Company is also obligated to pay certain operating expenses set forth in the Lease.
 Pursuant to the Lease, the Company has the option to extend the Lease for an additional three-year term, with certain increases in base rent.
-The monthly base rent commitment was \$54 as of December 30, 2017.
+The monthly base rent commitment was \$56 as of December 29, 2018.